Course Outline

 • Reviewing the results

-Collaborating with Team Members in Government Projects
+Collaborating with Team Members for Government

 • Sharing Pipelines